prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 4. **Organize and Document:** Use Figma’s naming conventions and team libraries to organize your nested components.
 Documentation helps your team understand how and when to use each component.
 5. **Review and Refine:** Regularly review your nested components to ensure they remain efficient and effective.
 Simplify or decompose them as needed.

-## Libraries for Mobile UI in Figma
+## Libraries for UI in Figma

-Figma libraries are especially useful for mobile UI design as they allow for the consistent application of design patterns across different screens and projects.
+Figma libraries are especially useful for UI design as they allow for the consistent application of design patterns across different screens and projects.

 <YouTube
   title="Figma tutorial: Create a shareable team library"